maksymilian-lakomy/maksymilian-lakomy/README.md

 ### [Three.js Mapper](https://github.com/maksymilian-lakomy/three-js-map-vue-js-redo)

 What is hiding under this ambigious name is a library that is designed for creating any map that you want from supplied _chunks_.
-Main goal of this project was to provide a sollution that will render hundreds of thousands markers in a browser without big performance impact.
+Main goal of this project was to provide a sollution that will render hundreds of thousands markers inside a browser without big performance impact.

 It was primarly written as a part of a development tool for [The Chronicles of Myrtana](https:/kronikimyrtany.pl/index_en.html) modification.